Antfortas31/50.003-Frontend/README.md

 .test files can be run using "npm run test", if it fails try "npm install jest"

 An online version of the webpage can be viewed at http://Antfortas31.github.io/50.003-Frontend.

+Excel files included for testing.
+The original file, and the final file will work.
+The final file is based on a previous year's data.

+The fail file will cause an error due to not matching the appropriate template.